Overview of Field Service Mobile (Xamarin app)

 Access documents: Beyond attaching documents as notes within work orders, you can integrate with document storage services like SharePoint and other cloud storage locations to give field technicians offline access to product manuals and instructions.
 Field Service Mobile also supports 3D file formats that display 3D models of equipment, tools, parts, and more.

-Push notifications: Trigger push notifications to the field technician's device reminding him or her to perform actions or enter data.
-For example, you can notify field technicians with a push notification when he or she has been booked to a new work order.
+Push notifications: Trigger push notifications to the field technician's device reminding their to perform actions or enter data.
+For example, you can notify field technicians with a push notification when they have been booked to a new work order.
 Selecting a push notification can take the user to specific booking, work order, or other records.

 Available Space: The amount of required mobile device space depends on the quantity of records that an organization wants to sync to mobile.
 You can connect to your organization with the app and go to the app's settings on your phone to see how much space the app is utilizing.
 This amount can and will change based on how much data the app has to sync from the organization.
 Also note that you should account for how much data will be needed outside of Field Service Mobile (for photos, texts, other apps, and so on).